If You’re Searching for Wisdom, Then You’re Likely to Find It

 I would like to go back in time and change some things, as we all probably would.
 Those of us redeemed used to be the fool described in Proverbs 17 verse 16: “Wherefore is there a price in the hand of a fool to get wisdom, seeing he hath no heart to it?”

-I would go back and reject enrolling in a secular university.
+I would go back and reject enrolling at a secular university.
 I would go back and refuse the short-lived career as a writing teacher in higher education.
 Fools can collect money for schooling, but without a genuine desire for wisdom, the money goes to waste.

 We can get the balance right.
 When we take care of our homes, when we see to it that our families grow in the nurture and admonition of the Lord, then we can be sure it is never ill gain.
 The treasure is found!